meetDeveloper/freeDictionaryAPI/README.md

 # Google Dictionary API

-As google does not provide any API for google Dictionary.
+Google does not provide API for google Dictionary so I created one.
-This Self Project intends to create one.

 ## Getting Started